ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

       father Terry taught him how to wire his first plug aged 4!
 Attending Manchester University to qualify in Electrical Engineering, Graham went on to work for electrical giants Phillips and Triscan before creating ASL.
-      Graham is the current UK's Cycling Champion after winning the title in 2020!
+      Graham is the UK Cycling Champion after winning the title in 2020!
     interests:
       - cycling
       - golf